Last Updated on December 10, 2022 by Karl Thompson

 - What are the strengths and limitations of micro-scale research in helping us to understand human action?

 - Is it possible to do value free social research and find out the ‘objective’ knowledge about society and the motives that lie behind social action?

 - Is British Society today better than it was 400 years ago?

-these questions run all the way through the AS and A-level sociology syllabuses – the idea of sociology is to develop a position on each of these questions, using a range of research-evidence, and be able to critically evaluate the validity etc. of the research evidence you have used to support your ‘position.
+These questions run all the way through the AS and A-level sociology AQA specification – the idea of sociology is to develop a position on each of these questions, using a range of research-evidence, and be able to critically evaluate the validity etc. of the research evidence you have used to support your ‘position.

 And so it goes on….